sethreidnz/react-introduction-tutorial/10-Route-Parameters.md

 ```

 Here I am getting the `params` object from the props passed into the component.
 This params is an object hash representation
 of the parameters in the path of the route.
-In this case we have `employeeId` as a parameter set in the route pate `path='employee/:employeeId'`.
+In this case we have `employeeId` as a parameter set in the route path `path='employee/:employeeId'`.
 I am
 also modifying the components state.

 ## Component state

 Each class based component (not pure functional stateless ones) has its own local isolated state.
 You can access this state via `this.state`.
 The correct place to set initial
-state is as I have in the constructor.
-If you want to change it anywhere else you should use the `this.setState` function and not directly access to the state. application
+state is in the constructor as I have in the code example.
+If you want to change it anywhere else you should use the `this.setState` function and not directly access the state.
+Application
 state is a big topic and this tutorial doesn't really delve into it much, just enough to show you how React works.

 In the above example I am setting the state equal to an object that has a key `employee`.
 I am setting `employee` equal to the result of my call to `getEmployee` using the `employeeId` param